 The increasing popularity of Voice Search means that companies, especially local businesses, would be wise to make it part of their digital marketing strategies and optimize their content accordingly.

 Not only does Voice Search make it easier to find information online without pulling out a device; it also reduces screen time.

 As if Voice Search weren’t exciting enough, businesses will also have to optimize their images to show up in Visual Searches.

 The Pinterest App, in particular, let’s you use your camera to initiate a search, “letting you use the camera in your mobile device to discover ideas inspired by objects you see out in the real world.”
 Take a photo of an object, and Pinterest brings up similar images.
 In the case of products, some of the results are drawn from e-commerce sites, so you can also make a purchase.

-Not to be outdone, Google’s visual search app, Lens—it will soon be naive to Android smartphone cameras—has a number of functions.
+Not to be outdone, Google’s visual search app, Lens—it will soon be native to Android smartphone cameras—has several functions.
 It will “read” names, addresses, and phone numbers.
 Point it a product and will find similar items.
-It can also identify plants and animals, books and media and even read barcodes.
+It can also identify plants and animals, books, and media and even read barcodes.

 Video Live Video

 Video is still at the top of the Content Marketing world.
 The only thing better is Live Video.
 It creates a sense of immediacy and puts your target audience right in the middle of the action.
 Behind-the-scenes tours of your office, product demos, press releases, live Q&As, you can even have them “sit-in” on a meeting.

 Gen Z, the generation born between 1995 – 2005, is coming of age, entering the workforce and the marketplace in large numbers.
 Marketers have been struggling to understand Millennials.
 The children of Baby-Boomers ended up acting very differently than their parents.
 Now here comes the next generational cohort, Gen Z.